TCDG/Scammer-Bingo-Plus/README.md

 ##Changelog
 - Added a lot of buttons.
-- Added a pleace where you can take notes.
+- Added a place where you can take notes.
 - Added my YouTube link.

 ##ToDo List